blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 **Tuning the classifier on your equipment.** If the classifier misfires at default thresholds (false RUNNING on transport, or failure to detect idle):

-1. Tap the enclosure in the three states and note the RMS and CV values printed on the serial monitor.
+1. Tap the enclosure in the three states and Note the RMS and CV values printed on the serial monitor.
 2. If **idle is triggering as RUNNING**, raise `vib_run_mg` slightly (try 18.0 or 20.0).
 This raises the activity floor.
 3. If **transport is triggering as RUNNING**, lower `vib_cv_max` (try 0.35 or 0.30).
 This tightens the "engine-like vibration" criterion.
 4. If **engine start is missed entirely**, lower `vib_run_mg` (try 12.0 or 10.0) or raise `vib_cv_max` (try 0.45).